NOW ACCEPTING VENDORS

 Bring in a copy of your doctor's letter of recommendation and your state-issued photo ID to VHHC during regular business hours.
 Please note that medical cannabis ID cards are optional under state law, therefore please bring the documents to fully be in accordance.

-*Click here* to download our Memorandum of Understanding (MOU) and complete the following steps:
+*Click here* to download our VHHC Membership Agreement and complete the following steps:

-- Scan the completed MOU along with a copy of your state-issued identification card (passport acceptable) and doctor's letter of recommendation.
+- Scan the completed form along with a copy of your state-issued identification card (passport acceptable) and doctor's letter of recommendation.

 - E-mail the scanned copies to email@example.com